Bramble Bank: Cricket match

 Each year, the Royal Southern Yacht Club (RSrnYC) and the Island Sailing Club meet on the sandbar for a game of cricket.
 The match takes place when the bank is exposed but never lasts very long before the tide returns.
 The undulating surface with large puddles ensures it is more a social occasion than a serious cricket match, and the scoring reflects this - the victor of the game is pre-determined, and the two clubs simply take it in turns to "win" the match, regardless of play.
 The first match is said to have been played in the 1950s at the behest of pioneering British boatmaker Uffa Fox.

 The Brambles cricket match has been described as "quintessentially English" and has even drawn the attention of a House of Commons Standing Committee, when it was mentioned as a light-hearted example of an event which falls geographically between the boundaries of two different licensing authorities.
+The match didn’t take place in 2022 due to the death of Elizabeth II.

 Accidents

+On 14 April 1947 RMS Queen Elizabeth ran aground on the bank where it remained for 26 hours before being pulled off by tugs.

 On Tuesday 11 November 2008, on approaching Southampton Docks for her last visit prior to retirement, the Cunard liner Queen Elizabeth 2 ran aground on the Bramble Bank at approximately 0530 hrs.
 She required four tugs to pull her clear on the rising tide and arrived in Southampton approximately 90 minutes late.

 On 3 January 2015 the car transporter MV Höegh Osaka was beached on the bank after developing a list.
-A 200-metre maritime exclusion zone was put into in place around the ship until the salvage operation took place, and airspace below 2,000 ft was also closed to aircraft within 1 mi.
+A 200-metre maritime exclusion zone was put in place around the ship until the salvage operation took place, and airspace below 2,000 ft was also closed to aircraft within 1 mi.
 She was refloated on the rising tide on 7 January 2015, and was towed 2 miles east of the bank and moored between East Cowes and Lee on the Solent to await further salvage operations.